conda/conda-dot-org/learn/specifications/exchange/text-spec.md

 ### Non-explicit input files

-In the absence of an `@EXPLICIT` line, the file is considered regular or not explicit.
+In the absence of an `@EXPLICIT` line, the file is considered non-explicit.
 Each line will encode a `MatchSpec`-compatible string.
 The solver SHOULD be invoked and, as such, topological sorting is not required.

 ## History